uknbr/opala/README.md

 - Telegram alert - **New** offer
 - Telegram alert - **Update** price
 - MQTT integration - dashboard with statistics
-- Dashboard with offers and statistics
+- Dashboard with offers, statistics and charts
 - Binary for **Windows** platform

 ## Demo